nkuik/portfolio/content/posts/goto-cph-2025/index.md

 ---

-## Conclusion
+## Final Thoughts

 Thanks for taking time to read my thoughts and musings, all entirely dependent on the presentations I chose to attend.
 As Martin Fowler advised a less experienced software engineer: _focus on the time between your Jira tickets,_ as this will provide the greatest opportunity for growth—that's where I found the time to write this article.

-And yes, for those wondering, I did feed this article through an LLM before publishing
+And yes, for those wondering, I did feed this article through an LLM before publishing...
-(_prompt: "make me sound more interesting than I am" 😛_).